Reinforcement Learning in Different Phases of Quantum Control: Introduction

-In stark contrast to most approaches to quantum optimal control, RL is a \emph{model-free} feedback-control method which allows to find controls even when accurate models of the system are unknown, or parameters in the model are uncertain.
-A clear advantage of RL over traditional gradient-based optimal control approaches is the fine balance between exploitation of already obtained knowledge and exploration in uncharted parts of the control landscape.
+In stark contrast to most approaches to quantum optimal control, RL is a \emph{model-free} feedback-based method which could allow for the discovery of controls even when accurate models of the system are unknown, or parameters in the model are uncertain.
+A potential advantage of RL over traditional derivative-based optimal control approaches is the fine balance between exploitation of already obtained knowledge and exploration in uncharted parts of the control landscape.
 Below the quantum speed limit~\cite{hegerfeldt_13}, exploration becomes vital and offers an alternative to the prevalent paradigm of multi-starting local gradient optimizers~\cite{sorensen_16}.
 Unlike these methods, the RL agent progressively learns to build a model of the optimization landscape in such a way that the protocols it finds are stable to sampling noise.
-In this regard, RL-based approaches are particularly well-suited to work with experimental data~\cite{krenn_16,melnikov_17} and, unlike many optimal control methods, they do not require explicit knowledge of local gradients of the control landscape \cite{grape_05,supplementary}.
-This offers a considerable advantage in controlling realistic systems where constructing a reliable effective model is infeasible, for example due to disorder or dislocations.
+In this regard, RL-based approaches may be particularly well-suited to work with experimental data and do not require explicit knowledge of local gradients of the control landscape~\cite{grape_05,supplementary}.
+This may offer a considerable advantage in controlling realistic systems where constructing a reliable effective model is infeasible, for example due to disorder or dislocations.